6 Vet-Approved Nose Work Games for Dogs You Can Play Today

 If you have a muffin tin handy, you’ll find that the muffin tin game is very simple to play.
 Just take your muffin tin, place a few treats in some of the cups, and let your dog go to town trying to figure out which cups have the treats.
 It couldn’t be easier!

-Nose work games are a fun and easy way to both train your dog’s and have a great time hanging out with your pup.
+Nose work games are fun and easy ways to both train and mentally stimulate your dog.
+They’re also great opportunities to spend a good time hanging out with your pup.
 There are many excellent nose work games you can try—ideally, begin with the simpler ones, then work your way up to harder ones (like hide-and-seek!).
-Not only will your pet get to work its nose, but it will also enjoy the mental stimulation that comes with nose work games (and you’ll avoid any bored behaviors that could turn destructive!).
+Not only will your pet get to work their nose, but they will also enjoy the mental stimulation that comes with nose work games (and you can avoid a bored dog turning to destructive behaviors for entertainment!).